simplesamlphp/SAML-tracer/README.md

 ===========

-SAML-tracer is a Firefox extension that aims to make debugging of SAML communication between websites easier.
+SAML-tracer is a Firefox extension that aims to make debugging of SAML- and WS-Federation-communication between websites easier.
 It is a request logger that in addition to showing normal requests, also highlights and decodes SAML messages that are transmitted.

 Using SAML-tracer